 ** When the Allied Powers took over Japan after the surrender, they immediately set out to control all Japanese media, including the content of movies.
 See my article on another Akira Kurosawa film, Those Who Make Tomorrow, for more information.

 *** As early as October 11, 1945—mere months after the surrender—General Douglas MacArthur personally recommended that Prime Minister Kijuro Shidehara make the emancipation of women the highest of his priorities.
 The occupation government’s demands led to the formation of the Women’s and Minors’ Bureau in the Japanese Ministry of Labor in September 1947 and opened national universities to women.
-Furthermore, in the first postwar general election (April 10, 1946), thirty-nine women won seats in the Shugiin (the Japanese House of Representatives).
+Furthermore, in the first postwar general election (April 10, 1946), the number of women occupying seats in the Shugiin (the Japanese House of Representatives) increased from zero to thirty-nine.

 **** Kurosawa was forever insistent the original script that Hisaita wrote for him was much better than the script he ended up shooting. “[Hisaita’s] first script for my film was such a beautiful piece of work that it still pains me to remember that it was shelved at the hands of such thoughtless people.”

-***** The film never shows a wedding ceremony, pictures, etc. But the key piece of evidence is when Yukie is interrogated by the police, in which they ask her how long she and Noge had been (their words) “lovers.”
+***** Yukie professes to have been married to Noge, but all evidence in the film indicates they were simply lovers.
+Not once do we see a wedding ceremony, pictures, etc. And the key piece of evidence is when Yukie is interrogated by the police, in which they ask her how long she and Noge had been (their words) “lovers.”